ArenCarpenter/Detecting_ALL_with_CNN/README.md

 ## Data Collection

 The data consists of 10,000+ images of single-cell microscopy acute lymphoblastic leukemia and normal lymphoblasts with a class imbalance of about 2:1 ALL to normal.
 Having enough images and computing resources without using all images, I decided to downsample the positive ALL class to manage class imbalance.
+Thus, training was completed with 4,000 images with a 57:43 class imbalance.

 Images are 450x450 RGB images stored as .bmp files, a raster graphics bitmap which stores images as 2D matrices.